anahita-aria/ResViT/Readme.md

-# Improved Deepfake Detection Using ResNet + Vision Transformer (ResViT)
+# Deepfake Video Detection Using ResNet + Vision Transformers (ResViT)

 This repository is based on [CViT](https://github.com/erprogs/CViT) and extends it by replacing the custom CNN feature extractor with modified **ResNet-50**, enhancing the model’s ability to detect frame-level deepfakes.
 The ResNet backbone improves feature quality and model generalization while maintaining computational efficiency.